Location: Scottish National Portrait Gallery (Level 1)

 Book a visit: [email protected]

 The library collection covers Scottish history, art history, biography, photography and costume.
-We also hold auction catalogues and journals dating from the 19th century to the present day.
+We also hold auction catalogues and journals dating from the nineteenth century to the present day.

-Our Special Collections comprise rare material dating from the 16th century onwards, as well as two photographic collections: The Eve Arnold Library and the Riddell Collection.
+Our Special Collections comprise rare material dating from the sixteenth century onwards, as well as two photographic collections: The Eve Arnold Library and the Riddell Collection.

 With its emphasis on Scottish sitters and artists, the archive is a unique resource for those studying Scottish history, portraiture and iconography.

 The Artists’ Files contain curatorial research notes and photographs of paintings by artists from the sixteenth century onwards.
 The Sitters’ Files were founded in the 1930s and hold upwards of 26,000 photographs of portraits of Scots in public and private collections, covering over 11,500 individuals.

 The archive also includes a small collection of Scottish artists’ papers, but the majority of the institutional archive is housed at the National Records of Scotland.

 The Photography Collection contains over 55,000 objects, most of which can be viewed in the print room.
 It includes the largest group of works by photographic pioneers Hill and Adamson anywhere in the world.
 The Photography Collection was established in 1984 with the aim to collect and research photography, with a particular interest in Scottish photography and a remit to collect the work of international photographers.
 In 2018 National Galleries of Scotland and the National Library of Scotland jointly acquired the MacKinnon Collection with support from Scottish Government, the National Lottery Heritage Fund and Art Fund.
 The MacKinnon Collection comprises some 15,000 photographs ranging between 1840s to 1940s and is physically housed across both National Galleries of Scotland and National Library of Scotland sites.